 - Recyclables are bailed and sorted out.

 In the first week of operation, TRT was able to recover about 18 bales of OCC per day on average.
 They are now able to recover about 77 bales of OCC per day.
-They can also bale aluminum, plastic and other items.
+They can also bale aluminum, plastic, and other materials.

-This new system has allowed TRT to further automate their materials recovery process and allow them to increase the amount of resalable waste material.
+This new system has allowed TRT to further automate their materials recovery process and to increase the amount of resalable waste material.